Spam Test : How To Do It Right to Skyrocket your Deliverability in 2022

 But keep in mind that the best way to know your real deliverability and test your email for spam is by sending your email in real conditions to inboxes and check where it lands.

-A relevant spam check should be done towards the inbox providers that your recipients use
+Spam test : a relevant one should be done towards the inbox providers used by your recipients

 This one answers a very common problem we see nearly everyday at MailReach : a lot of people run spam tests and base their deliverability results on email providers that are not used by their real recipients.